Mayankpathak04/Mayankpathak04/README.md

 - 👋 Hi, I’m @Mayankpathak04
-- 👀 I’m interested in ...
+- 👀 I’m interested in Technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open source Projects
-- 📫 How to reach me ...
+- 📫 How to reach me mayankdutt.pathak@gmail.com

 <!---
 Mayankpathak04/Mayankpathak04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.